This post may contain affiliate links. Please read our disclosure policy.

 Why You’ll Love This Recipe

-In 2000, Family Circle Magazine hosted a cookie cook-off featuring recipes from the wives of that year’s presidential candidates: Laura Bush and Tipper Gore.
-Laura Bush entered the contest with her Texas Cowboy Cookies, a rich blend of chocolate and pecans, and ultimately took home the win.
-These winning cookies have since become a staple, renowned for their hearty texture and robust flavors.
+In 2000, Family Circle Magazine hosted a cookie bake-off featuring recipes from the wives of that year’s presidential candidates, Laura Bush and Tipper Gore.
+Laura Bush’s Texas Cowboy Cookies, loaded with chocolate, pecans, oats, and coconut, stole the show and won the contest.
+These oversized, flavor-packed cookies quickly became iconic for their hearty texture and rich, satisfying taste.

 Three large cowboy cookies on a plate.